Sklearn Basics 2: Train a Classifier on a Star Multi-Table Dataset

 print(f"HeadlineSarcasm train auc : {sarcasm_train_performance.auc}")

-Now, we use our sarcasm classifier to obtain predictions on the training data.
-We normally do that on new test data, and again a multi-table dataset specification would have been needed.
+Now, we use our sarcasm classifier to obtain predictions and probabilities on the test data:

 dtype='<U3')